es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     #include "lib/xmem/xmem.h"

-Notice, that the Bitmanipulation and the PeripheralInterface are external libraries.
+Notice, that Bitmanipulation and LufaUsart are external libraries.
 Therefore, you include these libraries as follows:

     #include "EmbeddedUtilities/BitManipulation.h"